Here’s a window into my own wiring as a colleague and a leader.

 I speak with conviction, but I’m not set in my thinking.
 I'm open-minded and happy to be shown a better way.
 I do make decisions quickly, but if you give me insight or data that points in another direction, I’ll happily change course.

-I’m an more of an introvert, but can come off as an extrovert.
+I can come off as an extrovert, but I’m more of an introvert.
 Don’t confuse my occasional shift to work alone with being disengaged.
 Ping me or reach out.
 My door is always open.

-I listen more than I speak in group meetings.
+I often listen more than I speak in large group meetings.
 It’s another example of where I could come off as disengaged.
 It’s quite the opposite—this is me learning.